denoland/deno/std/fmt/README.md

 ## Positional arguments

-Arguments do not need to be consumed in the order they are provded and may be consumed more than once.
+Arguments do not need to be consumed in the order they are provided and may be consumed more than once.
 E.g.:

     sprintf("%[2]s %[1]s", "World", "Hello")